 As temperatures — and eventually snowflakes — begin to fall during the winter months ahead, knowing you have a cozy, warm house waiting when you go outdoors makes all the difference.

-Why get an annual furnace inspection?
+Why should you get an annual furnace inspection?

-Maintenance & prevention
+Maintenance and prevention

 Keeping your heating system humming goes a long way toward avoiding any unexpected breakdowns when the temperature gets to be BRRRR! outside.

 During an annual furnace check up, your HVAC technician should examine all the parts of your unit and ducts, clean and lubricate the necessary parts, and make sure no abnormal pressure is building up anywhere in the system.

 A furnace pro should also make sure your thermostat is functioning properly, and change your air filter.
 As with all major home systems, regular maintenance helps prevent small problems from getting bigger and costing more money down the line.

 Don’t make your furnace work harder than it has to!
 A well-functioning furnace translates into efficiency, which keeps your energy bills low.